 This isn't the "all-in-1 miracle cream" it's claimed to be; in fact, no BB cream is (read more on this matter here).
 Nevertheless, this creamy liquid BB cream (which looks and acts more like foundation than anything else) has a satin-matte finish that's ideal for all skin types, including sensitive.
 You can expect medium coverage (which is more substantial than you get from most Western BB creams) and reliable, mineral-based broad-spectrum sun protection, which is a major plus for added anti-aging benefit.
 However, you must apply it liberally to get this benefit—something not everyone is willing to do with a foundation.

-Only two shades are offered: Medium/Deep has a slightly unflattering orange undertone, while Light/Medium is too dark for those with fair skin, which limits this product's prospects.
+Three shades are offered, though most stores only sell two: Medium/Deep has a slightly unflattering orange undertone, while Light/Medium is too dark for those with fair skin, which limits this product's prospects.
+The Light shade, which is harder to find, is worth trying if you have fair to light (but not very light) skin.

 The fragrance-free formula boasts of skin-repairing ingredients, and while these are present only in small amounts, that's better than none at all.
 The opaque squeeze-tube packaging has a small, see-through window that lets in a bit of light, which isn't the best for keeping the beneficial, light-sensitive ingredients stable.
 In this case, the window is so small that it's not much cause for concern, but if you're concerned, you can limit exposure to light by keeping this in a drawer or closed makeup bag to maintain the stability.